learn-anything/podcasts/README.md

 - [Ctrl-Walt-Delete](https://www.theverge.com/ctrl-walt-delete)
 - [The Diff: A Podcast from Facebook Open Source](https://overcast.fm/itunes1454407488/the-diff-a-podcast-from-facebook-open-source) - Showcases the program, the projects and the people that drives the team’s mission of building community through open source technology.
 - [Weird Trick Mafia](https://overcast.fm/itunes1456548333/weirdtrickmafia-fm)
+- [Function with Anil Dash](https://overcast.fm/itunes1439658455/function-with-anil-dash) - Podcast about how technology shapes culture and communication.
+- [Ladybug Podcast](https://overcast.fm/itunes1469229625/ladybug-podcast) - Three ladies debugging the tech industry.
+- [Maintainers Anonymous](https://overcast.fm/itunes1459347058/maintainers-anonymous) - How can we work together to achieve a common goal: whether in our code, cities, or infrastructure.

 ## Universe